 While his visual design style doesn’t equate to Isa, Kurt, and Olivia, it’s actually not a bad thing in general.
 The vibe that Johnny’s visual design is giving off is a bit entrepreneurial.
 This suggests that he has a good understanding of product design.
 He also probably knows what he really wants to do from a business perspective.

-So that’s it for the top 4 UX design portfolios that you can use as a reference or resources to find inspiration from, especially when creating your own design portfolio.
+So that’s it for the top 4 UX design portfolios that you can use as a reference to find inspiration from, especially when creating your own design portfolio.
 Should you want to have a more detailed discussion of this article, check out the full video here.